sigoden/argc/README.md

 ## Comment Decorator

-`argc` uses comments with a `JsDoc` inspired syntax to add functionality to the scripts at runtime.
+Argc uses comments with a `JsDoc` inspired syntax to add functionality to the scripts at runtime.

 This [grammar](./docs/grammar.md), known as a `comment decorator`, is a normal Bash comment followed by an `@` sign and a tag.

 It's how the argc parser identifies configuration.

 ### @cmd